GuillenSanti/dotfiles/README.md

 - **~/.vimrc**: Vim configuration file.
 - **~/.gitignore_global**: A global Git ignore file for excluding files from version control.
 - **~/.zshrc.local**: A file for machine-specific configurations (e.g., environment variables or aliases).
+- **~/.hosts.local**: A file for machine-specific host configurations (e.g., IP-to-hostname mappings).

-If you're using multiple systems (work, personal, etc.), the `~/.zshrc.local` file allows you to specify custom settings for each machine.
+If you're using multiple systems (work, personal, etc.), the `~/.zshrc.local` and `~/.hosts.local` files allow you to specify custom settings for each machine.

 ## Managing Updates